Consensys/EthOn/EthOn_glossary.md

 The Keccak 256-bit hash of the Block's header, in its entierty.
 ### Block header
 [`ethon:blockHeader`](http://ethon.consensys.net/blockHeader)
 Relates a Block to its Block header data.
-The Block header data contains 15 pieces of information: 1. the parent hash, 2. the Ommers hash, 3. a beneficiary address, 4. a state root hash, 5. a transactions root hash, 6. a receipts root hash, 7. a log bloom filter, 8. the difficulty value, 9. the Block number, 10. the gas limit of the Block, 11. the gas used by all transactions in the Block, 12. a scalar timestamp in unix time() format, 13. a byte array containing extra data, 14. a mix hash and 15. the Block nonce.
+The Block header data contains 15 pieces of information: 1. the parent hash, 2. the Uncle hash, 3. a beneficiary address, 4. a state root hash, 5. a transactions root hash, 6. a receipts root hash, 7. a log bloom filter, 8. the difficulty value, 9. the Block number, 10. the gas limit of the Block, 11. the gas used by all transactions in the Block, 12. a scalar timestamp in unix time() format, 13. a byte array containing extra data, 14. a mix hash and 15. the Block nonce.
 The property is functional because a Block can have only exactly one Block header.
 ### Block nonce
 [`ethon:blockNonce`](http://ethon.consensys.net/blockNonce)
 A 64 bit hash which proves combined with the mix-hash that a sufficient amount of computation has been carried out on this Block.